ReasonScore/Reasonpedia.com/site/pages/qualified-immunity.md

 ---
-title: "Should you get the COVID-19 Vaccine?"
+title: "Should you be able to sue a police officer that violates your constitutional rights?"
-description: "Help me understand if you should get the vaccine even if recommended by the CDC."
+description: "Help me understand if you should you be able to sue a police officer that violates your constitutional rights."
 permalink: qualified-immunity/
 ---